JGQH/ToDo-React-JS/README.md

 ![To-Do](./readme/to-do.gif)

 ## To-Do
-- Visualize required tasks (Similar to Task)
+- Refactor of task-handling logic
+- Auto-check Tasks (When loading saved tasks that were checked)